Endometriosis surgery: excision, deep disease and ovary-sparing techniques

 Why prefer excision over ablation?

-Randomised studies (Pundir 2017, Healey 2014) show excision is superior for dyschezia, dyspareunia, chronic pelvic pain and overall quality-of-life scores.
-Excision also allows complete histology and limits thermal injury to healthy tissue.
+Randomised studies (Pundir 2017, Healey 2014) show that excision is superior for dyschezia, dyspareunia, chronic pelvic pain, and overall quality-of-life scores.

 Will I lose part of my bowel during surgery?

-Not systematically.
-Conservative techniques (shaving, discoid excision) are preferred where anatomy allows.
-Segmental resection is reserved for extensive, circumferential or multifocal involvement.
-The Bendifallah 2020 meta-analysis shows that shaving has markedly fewer complications.
+Segmental resection is reserved for extensive, circumferential, or multifocal involvement.
+The Bendifallah 2020 meta-analysis found fewer complications with shaving.

 How long is the recovery after surgery?